 Teal Tuesday, the initiative to launch a national public awareness campaign to save hundreds, thousands of women from Ovarian Cancer.
 On September 23rd, Teal Tuesday please wear teal; tie teal ribbons or teal balloons within your community, place of business, office or front lawn.
 Encourage hospitals, businesses, companies, schools, churches, synagogues, restaurants, stores, corporations, government offices, employees and co-workers to wear teal.
 Contact newspapers, radio, and television.
 Encourage Members of Congress to participate & adopt this as an annual campaign. “ Our goal is that every woman is educated and made aware of the signs, symptoms and risk factors of Ovarian Cancer.”
 Said, Khrissy Lupinacci.

-National Ovarian Cancer Awareness Day, September 23rd, 2008
+National Ovarian Cancer Awareness Day on Long Island

 The Kaleidoscope of Hope Foundation